 The timing of the evaluation activities corresponds to that of implementation.
 The FOS baseline took place in 2014, covering the 2013 agricultural season.
-Two follow-up rounds for the FOS are scheduled: the first in 2019, covering the 2018 agricultural season; and the final in 2021, covering the 2020 agricultural season.
+One follow-up round for the FOS is scheduled in early 2021, covering the 2020 agricultural season.
 The AAF survey was conducted in 2015 and covered both past and planned investments.
-Four rounds of qualitative data collection have been completed, and three additional rounds are planned between 2017 and 2022.
+Four rounds of qualitative data collection have been completed, and three additional rounds are planned between 2019 and 2022.